AleziaKurdis/hecate/README.md

 INSTALLATION:

-Simply run this script in Vircadia (Edit > Running Scripts... > From URL):
+Simply run this script in Overte (Edit > Running Scripts... > From URL):

 https://aleziakurdis.github.io/hecate/app_hecate.js

 -----------------------------------------------------------------

-**RULES used to display the Portals from the Metaverse server's place API...**
+**RULES used to display the Portals from the Directory server's place API...**

 **Places that are systematically excluded:**